Obsessive-Compulsive Disorder (OCD)

 - Repeated cleaning of household items

-- Checking doors, switches, stove, locks, etc repeatedly
+- Checking doors, switches, stove, locks, etc, repeatedly

 - Excessive hand washing, bathing, or using the restroom